galaxyproject/galaxy-hub/src/develop/visualizations/index.md

 ## The plugin

-For the plugin good place to start: https://galaxyproject.org/visualizations-registry/
+For the plugin good place to start is the [Visualizations Registry](/src/visualizations-registry/index.md)

 ### The filesystem layout